Mission of the Conference

 The above subtopics are indicative.
 The participants could also prepare

-- Round table ‘Science – Practice’ led by Prof. Ken O’Neill, Professor
+- Round Table on ‘Research – Policy – Practice’ led by Prof. Ken O’Neill,

-Emeritus of Entrepreneurship and Small Business Development at University of
+Professor Emeritus of Entrepreneurship and Small Business Development at

-Ulster, UK, the first person in the UK awarded The Queen’s Award for
+Ulster University, UK, the first person in the UK to be awarded The Queen’s

-do's and don'ts.
-Led by Prof. David Smallbone, Small Business Research
+by Prof. David Smallbone, Small Business Research Centre, Kingston

-Centre, Kingston University, Lon-don, United Kingdom, Past President of the
+University, London, United Kingdom, Past President of the International